Visa on Arrival

 Visa on Arrival (VoA) is your best bet if you’re planning on spending less than 30 days in Bali.
 A VoA costs 500,000 rupiah (around $32 USD or £27 GBP) and is granted on arrival at Denpasar airport.
 The VoA is available for 80 countries across the world (find a full list here) and, as of recently, 26 nationalities can now purchase an electronic Visa on Arrival online.
 Your VoA can be extended for another 30 days at a local immigration office and this costs around 1 million rupiah ($64 USD or £54 GBP)

 Business eVisa Application Process

 You can find an Indonesian agency to support you in your eVisa application process.
-Alternatively, if you are planning to participate in a Yoga Teacher Training or attend a retreat, the yoga school may offer assistance with this.
-For example, The Yoga Barn admin team can hadle the visa application process for you (contact : firstname.lastname@example.org)
+Alternatively, if you are planning to participate in a Yoga Teacher Training or attend a retreat, your yoga school may offer assistance with this.
+For example, The Yoga Barn admin team can handle the visa application process for you (contact : firstname.lastname@example.org)

-You will need the following documents in order to apply for a Business Visa to Indonesia:
+You will need the following documents in order to apply for a Bali Visit Visa to Indonesia:

 This process may take 7-10 days.
 The eVisa will be sent directly to your email.

 What is The Cost of the Bali Visit Visa?

 This visa should cost around IDR 4,000,000 ($260 USD or £220 GBP) for 60 days of staying in Indonesia.
 Extension cost is around IDR 800,000 ($52 USD or £44 GBP) per extension.